-This is our must-try guide to the traditional Romanian Easter food, a highlight of the country’s rich flavored cuisine.
+This is our must-try guide to the traditional Romanian Easter food, a highlight of the country’s rich-flavored cuisine.
 As Romanian people take religious holidays very seriously when it comes to cooking and eating traditional dishes, Easter is by no means an exception.
-Often coinciding with warm spring weather, this is a favorite holiday for most Romanians as one gets to spend more time with friends and family, go out for a picnic or even to church for those who are more religious.
+This is a favorite holiday for most Romanians who spend more time with friends and family, go out for a picnic, or even to church.

-A typical Romanian dish, ‘drob de miel’ is a savory and consistent Easter appetizer.
+A typical Romanian dish, drob de miel is a savory and consistent Easter appetizer.
 It’s almost a delicacy and is prepared only for Easter.
-While the recipes vary, the main ingredients are minced meat from lamb organs (liver, heart), plus a generous mix of season herbs.
+While the recipes vary, the main ingredients are minced meat from lamb organs (liver, heart), plus a generous mix of seasoned herbs.
 It’s cooked with lots of patience, in the oven.
-It’s served splendidly with green salad on the side.
+It’s served splendidly with a green salad on the side.

 Lighter than traditional Christmas food, Romanian Easter food goes hand in hand with the fresh salads and vegetables so abundant this time of the year in Romania.
 We hope you’ll have a great culinary experience and a great Easter in Romania.